rtCamp/gutenberg-fields-middleware/README.md

 Gutenberg fields middleware requires only two files `dist/middleware.min.js` and `dist/middleware.min.css` as dependency.

-There are two ways of using the middleware.
+There are two ways of using fields middleware.

 1. **As a Plugin:** Install the Gutenberg Fields Middleware as a standalone WordPress plugin which will register a `gutenberg-fields-middleware` handle you can add as a dependency for your block script.
 2. **Using JS and CSS files:** Or you can use `middleware.min.js` and `middleware.min.css` and enqueue them as dependency for your block script.
 Be sure to use `array( 'wp-blocks', 'wp-i18n', 'wp-element', 'wp-date', 'wp-hooks' )` handles as your dependency when enqueing middleware js file.